X

 Use of Matomo (formerly Piwik) valid for www.compact-line.de and www.vario-line.com

-(1) This website uses the Matomo web analytics service to analyze and regularly improve website usage.
-Using the statistics collected, we can improve our offering and make it more interesting for you as a user.
+(1) This website uses the Matomo web analytics service to analyse and regularly improve use of our website.
+The statistics we acquire enable us to improve our offer and make it more interesting for you as a user.
 The legal basis for the use of Matomo is Art.
-6 (1) (f) GDPR.
+6(1)(f) sentence 1 GDPR.

-Use of social media plugins
+Use of social media plug-ins

-(3) The plug-in provider stores the data collected about you as user profiles and uses these for the purposes of advertising, market research and/or needs-based design of its website.
-Such an evaluation is carried out in particular (also for users who are not logged in) to display needs-based advertising and to inform other users of the social network about your activities on our website.
-You have the right to object to the creation of these user profiles; to exercise this right you must contact the respective plug-in provider.
-Via the plug-ins we offer you the opportunity to interact with the social networks and other users so that we can improve our offering and make it more interesting for you as a user.
-The legal basis for the use of the plug-ins is Art.
-6 (1) (f) GDPR.
+(3) The plug-in provider stores the data collected about you as usage profiles and uses these for the purposes of advertising, market research and/or the design of its website in line with requirements.
+Such evaluation is carried out in particular (even for users who are not logged in) to display targeted advertising and to inform other users of the social network about your activities on our website.
+You have the right to object to the creation of these user profiles, whereby you must contact the respective plug-in provider to exercise this right.
+The plug-ins enable you to interact with social networks and other users, allowing us to improve our offer and make it more interesting for you as a user.
+The legal basis for the use of plug-ins is Article 6(1)(f) sentence 1 of the GDPR.

 a.
-Facebook Inc., 1601 S California Ave, Palo Alto, California 94304, USA;www.facebook.com/policy.php; further information on data collection:www.facebook.com/help/186325668085084,www.facebook.com/about/privacy/your-info-on-otheras well as www.facebook.com/about/privacy/your-infoFacebook has submitted to the EU-US Privacy Shield,www.privacyshield.gov/EU-US-Framework.
+Facebook Inc., 1601 S California Ave, Palo Alto, California 94304, USA; www.facebook.com/policy.php; further information on data collection: www.facebook.com/help/186325668085084, www.facebook.com/about/privacy/your-info-on-other and www.facebook.com/about/privacy/your-info.
+Facebook has submitted to the EU-US Privacy Shield, www.privacyshield.gov/EU-US-Framework.

 c.
-Twitter, Inc., 1355 Market St, Suite 900, San Francisco, California 94103, USA;twitter.com/privacyTwitter has submitted to the EU-US Privacy Shield,www.privacyshield.gov/EU-US-Framework.
+Twitter, Inc., 1355 Market St, Suite 900, San Francisco, California 94103, USA; twitter.com/privacy.
+Twitter has submitted to the EU-US Privacy Shield, www.privacyshield.gov/EU-US-Framework.

 d.
-Xing AG, Gänsemarkt 43, 20354 Hamburg, DE;www.xing.com/privacy.
+Xing AG, Gänsemarkt 43, 20354 Hamburg, Germany; www.xing.com/privacy.

 e.
-LinkedIn Corporation, 2029 Stierlin Court, Mountain View, California 94043, USA;www.linkedin.com/legal/privacy-policyLinkedIn has submitted to the EU-US Privacy Shield,www.privacyshield.gov/EU-US-Framework.
+LinkedIn Corporation, 2029 Stierlin Court, Mountain View, California 94043, USA; www.linkedin.com/legal/privacy-policy.
+LinkedIn has submitted to the EU-US Privacy Shield, www.privacyshield.gov/EU-US-Framework.

 f.
-YouTube LLC, 901 Cherry Ave., San Bruno, CA 94066 USApolicies.google.com/privacyGoogle has submitted to the EU-US Privacy Shield,www.privacyshield.gov/EU-US-Framework.
+YouTube LLC, 901 Cherry Ave., San Bruno, CA 94066 USA policies.google.com/privacy Google has submitted to the EU-US Privacy Shield, www.privacyshield.gov/EU-US-Framework.

 Processor